Planning a party or an event? Here are Walkers Party Hire’s top tips…

 Using an iPhone that can Bluetooth into a modern AV unit will definitely get you going*.
 They are super popular and you can plug in a microphone for the speech your guests will be asking for from the birthday gal/guy.

 * Don’t forget to tell the neighbours!

 Shaking and ringing your hands at the rain gods on the morning of the event will stress out even the seasoned party planner.
-For your peace and mind and comfort of guests, contact Walkers Party Hire 4 weeks in advance to obtain a quote on a stylish and modern marquee, we have many sizes to suit most backyard areas.
+For your peace of mind and the comfort of guests, contact Walkers Party Hire four weeks in advance to obtain a quote on a stylish and modern marquee, we have many sizes to suit most backyard areas.
 Our professional team will meet you on site to measure and quote so we leave nothing left to chance.